Concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth: Introduction

 \section{Introduction}

 In this paper, we continue the study started in \cite{ADCDS} concerning the concentration phenomena for a class of fractional relativistic Schr\"odinger equations.
-More precisely, we consider the following nonlinear fractional elliptic equation with critical growth:
+More precisely, we focus on the following nonlinear fractional elliptic equation with critical growth: